-Questions about the eligibility of projects should be raised via the Area Manager to the Civic and Members Support Team in the first instance, who will provide advice based on the CAF operating procedures.
+Questions about the eligibility of projects should be raised by Elected Members to the Community and Place Development Team in the first instance, who will provide advice based on the CAF operating procedures.

 Any questions by CAF Members regarding advice received in respect of eligibility for funding should be escalated to the Director, Business and Resources.
 The Monitoring Officer can provide Members with advice on interpreting the Operating Procedures.